THE FAMILY MAN

-One evening, as Gurudev sat in the cow-shed explaining spiritual concepts to me, Billu sauntered in reeking of alcohol and broken promises.
+One evening, as Gurudev sat in the cowshed explaining spiritual concepts to me, Billu sauntered in reeking of alcohol and broken promises.
 I noticed Gurudev’s expression change upon seeing him.
 When Billu made a lame attempt to defend his inability to quit alcohol, Gurudev’s patience wore out.
-Billu was on the receiving end of the kind of anger I had never seen Gurudev express before.
+Billu was on the receiving end of the kind of anger I had never seen my guru express before.
 As he spat fire, Billu and I cowered, trembling with fear.
 After a harsh dressing-down, Billu left the shed with his tail between his legs.
 As soon as he was out of sight, Gurudev turned to me, smiled, and said, “Barkhurdar, kaisi lagi hamari acting?”
 (What did you think of my performance?).
 The cat got my tongue as my jaw met the floor!

 Gurudev used role-play as an effective tool.
 When he played the role of a father, he was strict or indulgent.
-As a friend, he had us rolling with laughter with his arsenal of wisecracks, but as a Mahaguru, he was intense and formal in his conduct, inspiring both awe and respect.
+As a friend, his arsenal of wisecracks had us rolling with laughter, but as a mahaguru, he was intense and formal in his demeanour, inspiring both awe and respect.
 Seeing the master role-player in action prompted me and a few others to hone our own role-playing skills.